wildgoose-events/cloudflare-letsencrypt-certbot-generate/README.md

         domain_name: ${{ secrets.DOMAIN_NAME }}
         email: ${{ secrets.EMAIL }}
         certs_file_name: my_certs
+        dry_run: true
 ```
-The generated keys and certificates will be available in `my_certs.zip` file to be consumed by consecutive steps
+The generated keys and certificates will be available in `my_certs.zip` file (if dry_run is set to `false`) to be consumed by consecutive steps